-How It Works
+How a Fixed-Rate Mortgage Works

+Each month's payment is equal to the interest rate times the principal, plus a small percentage of the principal itself.
+The process of paying the loan over time is called amortization.
 Since a bit of the principal is paid off each month, that makes the interest payment on the remaining principal a little less too.
 As a result, more of your monthly payment goes toward the principal each month.

 Types of Fixed-Rate Mortgages